EugenMayer/azure-agent-self-hosted-toolkit/README.md

 Features

 - One-line command to set up X agent (including user per agent, systemd service).
 Downloads, setups and keeps them running.
-- supports running docker based jobs
+- supports running docker based jobs.
+Set's up a user and home folder for each agent automatically.
 - Uses `--once` mode to run the agents with automatic `workdir` cleanup and `restart` after job-end
 - offers batch-uninstalling agents
 - Helps setting up MTU vars

 This is not
 - an orchestrator for k8s
-- this does not use docker-in-docker (though it uses docker)
+- this does not use docker-in-docker (though it can be used to run job in docker containers)

 # Details